 Understanding health care can be confusing.
 That's why it's helpful to know the meaning of commonly used terms such as copays, deductibles, and coinsurance.
 Knowing these important terms may help you understand when and how much you need to pay for your health care.
-Let's take a look at these three terms to better understand what they mean, how they work together, and how they are different.
+Let's take a look at the definitions for these three terms to better understand what they mean, how they work together, and how they are different.

 What is a copay?

-Do I ever not have a copay?
+Do I always have a copay?

 What is a deductible?

 A deductible is the amount you pay each year for most eligible medical services or medications before your health plan begins to share in the cost of covered services.
 For example, if you have a $2,000 yearly deductible, you'll need to pay the first $2,000 of your total eligible medical costs before your plan helps to pay.